geilrugner/Fizz-Buzz-in-Python-3/README.md

 # Fizz-Buzz-in-Python-3
-A quick and dirty Fizz Buzz for Python 3.
+A quick and dirty FizzBuzz for Python 3.